 Additionally, your plan will be in place should you be no longer able to manage your assets.
 You will have already chosen a person you trust and have already designated how you want things to go.
 Whether you are healthy and can manage your own trust or whether you have become unable to do, a trust lets you know that you have in place THE PLAN you want.
 A trust is managed fairly closely to the way you manage your assets already.
 You name a “Trustee”, who is a person that manages the assets for you.
 At the start, this is usually you.
 On your death or disability, you have pre-selected your successor and they will manage your assets.
 On your death, the Successor Trustee then gathers your assets, pays your debts, claims and taxes and then, usually, distributes the assets as you set out.
 Sometimes, there is an on-going trust that is managed by this person due to the age or disability of the beneficiary.
 The trust, though, is NOT COURT SUPERVISED so it remains private.

 The reality is the cost of a Trust is substantially less than of a probate.
 A Trust may cost more up front but a probate can cost so much more.
-Consider a $750K estate which is made of up non-trust assets, and in California, depending on where you live, it could be just the family home.
-The probate fees would be $36,000.
-A Trust may run $3,500, or 10% of the cost of a probate.
-If the assets were $1,000,000, the cost would be $46,000 and the Trust would be about 8% of the cost of probate.
+Consider a $1,000,000 estate which is made of up non-trust assets, and in California, depending on where you live, it could be just the family home.
+The probate fees could be $46,000 for the Executor and the Attorney.
+A single person’s Trust may run $4,500 or more, but is less than 10% of the cost of a probate.
+If the assets were $2,000,000, the cost would be $66,000 and the Trust would be about 7% of the cost of probate.
 People tend to think it costs so much more than a Will but you have to factor in the cause and effect of doing a Will over a Trust, and you can see a Trust makes much more economical sense.

 The chart below is helpful: